BroadbandForum/usp/docs/specification/index.md

 **[R-KEY.1]{}** - Non-functional Unique Keys (as defined in TR-106 [@TR-106]) MUST NOT change in the Agent's Instantiated Data Model after creation, as defined in [R-ADD.5]().

 **[R-KEY.2]{}** - Functional Unique Keys (as defined in TR-106 [@TR-106]) MAY change incidentally as part of normal operation, but any change MUST abide by the uniqueness rules (i.e., no conflict with other instances).

+### writeOnceReadOnly Parameter Access

+There are several parameter access types defined in [@TR-106] that specify what a Controller is allowed to do with a particular Parameter as defined in [@TR-181].
+Of these, `writeOnceReadOnly` affects the response of an Agent in specific ways.
+A `writeOnceReadOnly` Parameter can be set only once by a Controller, and then becomes read-only.
+In some cases, the value is assigned by the Agent upon Object creation if not specified by the Controller.
+The expected behavior is otherwise as follows:

+- When a `writeOnceReadyOnly` Parameter is set upon Object creation via the `Add` Message, the Controller making the Add Request is considered to have set the Parameter.
+- When a `writeOnceReadOnly` Parameter is updated via a `Set` Message, an Agent will reject the update if the Parameter has already been set.
+- `writeOnceReadyOnly` Parameters are reported as `PARAM_READ_WRITE (1)` in a `GetSupportedDM` Response.
+Controllers should rely on knowledge of the Agent's data model through other means (i.e., officially published data models) to determine that a parameter is `writeOnceReadOnly`.

 ### Using Allow Partial and Required Parameters {#sec:using-allow-partial-and-required-parameters}